PurvikaJagtap7/sanskritiSpaces/README.md

     4. Submit a pull request.

 Contact:<br>
-    For any inquiries or support, please contact the me at purvikajagtap@gmail.com.
+    For any inquiries or support, please contact me at purvikajagtap@gmail.com.